Shrimp Sinigang (Sinigang na Hipon)

 Simmering the tomatoes, onion, and white radish

-Add in the cleaned shrimp, eggplant, bokchoy, string beans, okra, and chili peppers.
-Close the pot with a lid and simmer for an additional 5 minutes just until the shrimp is cooked and the vegetables have softened.
+Add in the shrimp, eggplant, bokchoy, string beans, okra, and chili peppers.
+Let simmer until the shrimp is just cooked.

 Adding in the shrimp and vegetables

-Taste the soup, and season with more salt, fish sauce, and/or tamarind paste to preference.
-Serve warm.
+Taste the soup, and season to taste.
 Enjoy!

 Shrimp sinigang